Pennsylvania Department of Health

 Observations:

-Maintenance director will complete in-service of maintenance staff about K0372
+Maintenance director will educate maintenance staff about K0372

-Report of audit will be presented by Director of maintenance at monthly QAPI until substantial compliance is achieved
+Result of audit will be presented at monthly QAPI until substantial compliance is achieved

 NFPA 101 STANDARD Electrical Systems - Other:This is a less serious (but not lowest level) deficiency and affects more than a limited number of residents, staff, or occurrences.
 This deficiency is one that results in minimal discomfort to the resident or has the potential (not yet realized) to negatively affect the resident's ability to achieve his/her highest functional status.
 This deficiency was not found to be throughout this facility.